One-of-a-kind coincidence during Denver twins’ birth leaves eyebrows pleasantly raised - NewsBreak

 When the delivery team asked Meehan if she had picked her incoming twins’ names, the mood changed drastically.

-“We told the room that we loved the names Emma and Julia.
+“We told the room that we loved the names, Emma and Julia.
 The room all broke out in laughter as the two nurses that would be taking care of my babies were both named Emma and Julia!”
 Meehan said.
-“At that moment, in all the chaos, we were able to stop for a second and enjoy that moment knowing that those names were meant to be.”Flight attendant helps deliver baby on Denver flight
+“At that moment, in all the chaos, we were able to stop for a second and enjoy that moment knowing that those names were meant to be.”Kansas to auction off surplus bison

 After the laughter calmed, Meehan’s second and third children, Emma and Julia, entered the world.